 The Fact Finding Phase

+We know that when you first come in to meet with us, you want to know what to expect and feel prepared.
 At Dana Whiting Law, “we believe that Estate Planning is a process, not a document”, said Matt.
-“You are not paying for a stack of papers, you are paying for our experience, advice and guidance in making key decisions”.
+“You are not paying for a stack of papers, you are paying for our experience, advice, and guidance in making key decisions”.
 We have two ways we could proceed, depending on the client and the level of service the client wants.

 The Design Phase

 If the client wants to proceed to the Design Phase, then we give the client a choice of two different options.
 The first option, “the simple design option”, we schedule one design meeting where we will illustrate two or three versions of a Trust, in flowchart form and review those flowcharts with the client.
 These flowcharts have been designed to fit the needs of most clients.
 Perhaps 80% of all of our clients would fit within these several options with some minor modifications.
 These flowcharts have been developed over 30 years of practicing estate planning, and have been successful in serving the clients needs and desires very well.
 This “simple design option” seems to work the best for clients who have a net worth of $5 million or less, the assets are relatively simple, and the family dynamics are relatively simple.
 At the end of this design session, we will present the client with a fee agreement that lists various flat fees for each of the designs that were illustrated.